Auditable Unit-Aware Thresholds in Symbolic Regression via Logistic-Gated Operators: Introduction

 \subsection{Motivation and background.}

-Symbolic regression (SR) searches for analytic expressions that explain data-generating mechanisms and, crucially for high-stakes settings, expose testable assumptions \citep{Koza1994, Schmidt2009}.
-In contrast to black-box predictors, SR can return compact formulas whose parameters admit scientific interpretation and regulatory traceability \citep{Rudin2019, Molnar2025}.
-In medicine and public health, this need goes beyond “readability”: clinicians and regulators routinely ask {where} the decision boundary lies, {in what physical units}, and {how it compares to domain anchors or guidelines} \citep{Wiens2019, Topol2019}.
-Examples include mean arterial pressure (MAP) targets in sepsis care \citep{Singer2016Sepsis3, Rhodes2017SSC}, blood-pressure tiers for cardiovascular risk management \citep{Whelton2018ACC_AHA_BP}, lipid and metabolic cut-points \citep{Grundy2019AHA_ACC, Alberti2006IDF}, and glucose thresholds used for screening/diagnosis \citep{Elsayed2023classification}.
-Governance documents likewise emphasize auditable, well-calibrated models with transparent update pathways \citep{FDA2021GMLP}.
+Symbolic regression (SR) searches for analytic expressions that explain data‑generating mechanisms and, crucially for high‑stakes settings, expose testable assumptions~\citep{Koza1994, Schmidt2009}.
+In contrast to black‑box predictors, SR can return compact formulas whose parameters admit scientific interpretation and regulatory traceability~\citep{Rudin2019, Molnar2025}.
+In medicine and public health, this need goes beyond “readability”: clinicians and regulators routinely ask {where} the decision boundary lies, {in what physical units}, and {how it compares to domain anchors or guidelines}~\citep{Wiens2019, Topol2019}.
+Examples include mean arterial pressure (MAP) targets in sepsis care~\citep{Singer2016Sepsis3, Rhodes2017SSC}, blood‑pressure tiers for cardiovascular risk management~\citep{Whelton2018ACC_AHA_BP}, lipid and metabolic cut‑points~\citep{Grundy2019AHA_ACC, Alberti2006IDF}, and glucose thresholds used for screening or diagnosis~\citep{Elsayed2023classification}.
+Governance documents likewise emphasize auditable, well‑calibrated models with transparent update pathways~\citep{FDA2021GMLP}.

 Two data ecosystems make these requirements concrete.
-First, critical-care EHR cohorts (e.g., MIMIC-IV) enable outcome modeling from routinely measured physiologic signals \citep{Johnson2023, Johnson2024, Goldberger2000}.
-Many of these variables --- MAP, lactate, respiratory rate --- have operational or guideline thresholds, so recovered turning points must be {auditable in natural units}.
-Second, population surveys such as NHANES provide nationally representative measurements of cardiometabolic risk factors where anchors (e.g., systolic BP tiers, HDL minima, waist-circumference bands, fasting-glucose ranges) are embedded in screening programs \citep{Stierman2021, DECODE2001}.
-In both settings, beyond accuracy, stakeholders value models that use {as few switches as necessary} and that make those switches explicit for clinical review \citep{Lipton2018}.
+First, critical‑care EHR cohorts (e.g., MIMIC‑IV ICU and the multicenter eICU database) enable outcome modeling from routinely measured physiologic signals~\citep{Johnson2023, Johnson2024, Pollard2018, Goldberger2000}.
+Many of these variables---MAP, lactate, respiratory rate, vasopressor use, neurologic status---have operational or guideline thresholds, so recovered turning points must be \emph{auditable in natural units}.
+Second, population surveys such as NHANES provide nationally representative measurements of cardiometabolic risk factors where anchors (e.g., systolic BP tiers, HDL minima, waist‑circumference bands, fasting‑glucose ranges) are embedded in screening programs~\citep{Stierman2021, DECODE2001}.
+In both settings, beyond accuracy, stakeholders value models that use {as few switches as necessary} and that make those switches explicit for clinical review~\citep{Lipton2018}.